-The Israeli Supreme Court is one of the most powerful courts in the world; landmark court cases highlight the challenges and dilemmas facing Israel as a Jewish and democratic State.
+This tour explores the proposed “judicial reform bill” and seeks to understand its impact on Israeli democracy.
+We will discuss how landmark court cases highlight the challenges and dilemmas facing Israel as a Jewish and democratic State.
 Recent issues before the court highlight principles of judicial review, legal standing, conflicting rights of different groups, proportionality and human rights.

 You’ll find out about the difference between the Supreme Court and the High Court of Justice, gain an in-depth understanding of how the Israeli legal system affects different aspects of Israeli society and observe the architectural symbolism of this magnificent structure.